-Battle of the Beef: Bone-in VS. Boneless Steak
+Battle of the Beef: Bone-in Steak Vs. Boneless Steak

 To bone or not to bone.
 That is the question.
 It's a tomahawk sized conundrum that grill masters, chefs, and home cooks have been toiling over for centuries.
 Ok, maybe just for decades, but you get the point.